-Dental technicians custom make crowns for each patient to ensure they blend in with the surrounding, natural teeth.
+Dental technicians make custom crowns to ensure they blend in with a patient's surrounding, natural teeth.
 To determine the best option, a dentist considers the following factors:

 40 million Americans (1 in 3 adults) need to replace one or more teeth.

-Implant Procedure: Firstly, a dentist drills holes into a patient’s jawbone and positions the implant (post) into the socket.
+Implant Procedure: First, a dentist drills holes into your jawbone and positions the implant (post) into the socket.
 Implants mirror the shape of a screw and consist of materials that bond naturally with the bone.
-Secondly, the dentist places abutments (implant support posts that are positioned above the gums) after several months of healing.
-Lastly, a temporary cap is placed on top of the post for a few months until the healing process is complete.
+Then, the dentist places an abutment after several months of healing.
+A temporary cap is placed on top of the post for a few months until the healing process is complete.

 Role of Crowns: A dental crown sits on top of the abutment (in replacement of the temporary cap) and is the only visible part of the implant.
 Crowns are completely custom and restore the shape, look, and function of natural teeth.
-In addition, dental implants last longer than traditional crowns because they cannot get recurrent decay.
+Dental implants last longer than traditional crowns because they cannot get recurrent decay.
 For healthy patients who prioritize dental care, they should last forever.

-Role of Crowns: After the treatment is complete, a patient visits their dentist to have the tooth properly restored.
+Role of Crowns: After treatment is complete, you'll visit your dentist to have the tooth properly restored.
 The most common restorative treatment option is a dental crown.
-Fillings are also used if the natural crown has enough tooth structure remaining.
+Fillings are also used if the natural crown has enough healthy tooth structure remaining.

 Dental Bridge Procedure: Traditional bridges consist of one or more fake teeth (pontics) that are held in place by crowns.
 They typically fill in the gap between one or more natural teeth on both sides.
-In addition, bridges are very durable and can also replace molars.
+Dental bridges are very durable and can also replace molars.